agnivesh13/niyantrana/docs/ARCHITECTURE.md

 | Wearable-derived | `sleep_hours`, `mvpa_min_week`, `vigorous_min_week`, `moderate_min_week`, `sedentary_min_day` |
 | Lifestyle | `alcohol_drinks_week`, `smoking_status` |

-Alcohol matters because it is a **major GGT confounder**, and GGT feeds the fatty-liver estimate: omitting it biases that score.
+Alcohol is in that list because it is a **major GGT confounder**, and GGT feeds the fatty-liver estimate: omitting it biases that score.

 **Model:** `HistGradientBoostingRegressor` (scikit-learn).
-Chosen over XGBoost/LightGBM because it handles NaN natively — essential for NHANES, where every column has real missingness — and adds **zero deployment dependencies** beyond the scikit-learn already needed for scalers.
+Chosen over XGBoost/LightGBM because it handles NaN natively — essential for NHANES, where every column has real missingness, and equally essential at serving time, where a user may simply not own a heart-rate sensor.
+It also adds **zero deployment dependencies** beyond the scikit-learn already needed for the scalers.

 **Targets and availability** (from the ingested 17,961 adults):